DHadzic/SoftComputing/README.md

     ```
     python consoleMain.py -t 2
     ```
     For video and image input, additional console input will be required.
 The user will have to insert path to video/image he would like to process.
+    However, if user wants to open GUI, the following command will do that:
+    ```
+    python MyWindow.py
+    ```